Clayton Faulalo: Playing career

 In 2021, Faulalo played for the Parramatta Eels Jersey Flegg side.

 In 2023, Faulalo played for Manly's reserve grade side the Blacktown Workers in the NSW Cup where he scored 29 tries in 24 games, he was the leading try scorer for the season and was awarded the Players' Player award for his efforts.
 On 23 September, Faulalo was named in the NSW Cup Team of the Year.
-In November, Faulalo signed a two year deal with Manly.
+In November, Faulalo signed a two-year deal with Manly.

 In January 2024, Faulalo was elevated into Manly's Top 30 squad.
-On 14 July 2024, Faulalo made his NRL debut Manly's 44-6 win against the Newcastle Knights in round 19.
+On 14 July 2024, Faulalo made his NRL debut Manly's 44–6 win against the Newcastle Knights in round 19.

 In February 2025, Faulalo played in Manly's pre-season match against South Sydney.
 On 13 August, Manly announced that Faulalo had re-signed with the team until the end of 2027.
+On 19 June 2026, Manly announced that Faulalo had re-signed until the end of 2029.